Problem: Mitral Valve Stenosis

 Is mitral valve stenosis treatable?

 Although medications can’t fix a valve defect, they can help with symptoms.
-Your health care provider may prescribe diuretics to reduce fluid accumulation in the lungs, blood thinners* to prevent clots from forming, or drugs to control the heart rhythm if those are indicated.
-The mitral valve can usually be repaired or replaced with surgery, or a minimally invasive procedure.
+Your health care team may prescribe diuretics to reduce fluid accumulation in the lungs, blood thinners* to prevent clots from forming or drugs to control the heart rhythm if those are indicated.
+The mitral valve can usually be repaired or replaced with surgery or a minimally invasive procedure.
+The choice of procedure is based on many factors including the cause of the mitral stenosis (rheumatic or calcific), condition of the valve, risk of surgery, severity of symptoms, heart function and availability of procedures.